aiidateam/aiida-core/docs/source/developer_guide/core/modifying_the_schema.rst

    as you run your first verdi command.
 You can also migrate it manually with the help of the alembic_manage.py script as you can see below.

+5. Prepare tests for your migrations.
+An example of a test can be found here:
+   ``aiida_core/aiida/backends/sqlalchemy/tests/migrations.py``

 Overview of alembic_manage.py commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The alembic_manage.py provides several options to control your SQLAlchemy